What is Fresno State esports?

 About the Valorant team

-Valorant is a team-based first-person shooter, where each character has four roles: Duelists, Initiator, Sentinel and Controller.
+VALORANT is a team-based first-person shooter, where each player has four roles to choose from: Duelist, Initiator, Sentinel, and Controller.

-The team consists of two teams, Fresno State Red and Fresno State Blue that are remotely on the same level when it comes to skill.
+Fresno State Esports’ VALORANT club consists of two teams, Fresno State Red and Fresno State Blue that are remotely on the same level when it comes to skill, “Typically, we do have a varsity and JV set up, but this semester is a bit different,” said Karsten Anderson, president of the VALORANT club.

-The Valorant program also has a team called Valorant Iris which is led by Ashley who is part of the media team and is the team manager for the under-represented group and female team, Anderson said.
+The VALORANT club also has a women’s and marginalized gendered team called VALORANT Iris, which is led by Ashley Cortez who is the team manager for the under-represented group, Anderson said.

 Anderson is in charge of all logistics on the Fresno State Red team, but it wasn’t always like that.

-He tried out again for the Fall 2023 semester and made the team, eventually a leadership position opened up where he took it.
+He tried out again for the Fall 2023 semester, made the team, and eventually a leadership position opened up.

 He added that he wanted to do something different with the program that hadn’t been done.

-“So, I had end-of-spring tryouts, so we could use the summer for the first time, which the program hasn’t done, to help start building up team chemistry and practicing and stuff like that,” Anderson said.
+“So, I had end-of-spring tryouts, so we could use the summer for the first time, which the program hasn’t done before, to help start building up team chemistry and practicing and stuff like that,” Anderson said.

 He had the team go out for team bonding at an escape room, had the team over at his house and they got Canes catered and went swimming to build more of a bond.

-Anderson said he is ranked 600th in North America and then after that the next best player on the team is ranked 3000th.
+Anderson said he is ranked 600th in North America and the next best player on the team is ranked 3000th.

-“When it comes to micro-adjustments, it might be like one guy stood five feet to the left of the place he shouldn’t have been standing,” Anderson said.
-“That’s where I can see myself able to help a lot more.”
+VALORANT is all about micro-adjustments, or micro-plays where the player must focus on small precise movements of the mouse, “It might be like one guy stood five feet to the left of the place he shouldn’t have been standing,” Anderson said.
+“That’s where I can see myself able to help a lot more as a coach.”

 “Game sense is like a game of chess,” Anderson said.
 “It’s almost more like a psychological perspective at the game where you’re thinking a step ahead of the enemy player.”